The Academy is proposing to pilot

 bones minimum of a mentor’s duties.

-Good mentors mainly consists of supporting the mentee’s
+Good mentoring mainly consists of supporting the mentee’s

 developmental activities, challenging them to develop